gshubhamk/gshubhamk.github.io/index.md

 ## About Me
 ---
-I am enrolled in the Ph.D. program at [CDS](http://cds.iisc.ac.in), [IISc](https://iisc.ac.in) and associated with [FLAME Lab](http://cds.iisc.ac.in/faculty/konduriadi/), headed by [Dr. Konduri Aditya](http://cds.iisc.ac.in/faculty/konduriadi/).
+I am enrolled in the Ph.D. program at [CDS](http://cds.iisc.ac.in), [IISc](https://iisc.ac.in), and associated with [FLAME Lab](http://cds.iisc.ac.in/faculty/konduriadi/) headed by [Dr. Konduri Aditya](http://cds.iisc.ac.in/faculty/konduriadi/) since 2019.
 Currently, I am working on Asynchronous Numerical schemes for Partial Differential Equations.
-My research work includes the performance analysis of numerical methods such as Finite Volume, Finite Element, and Discontinuous Galerkin and studying the effects of introducing asynchrony to them while performing parallel computations on massively parallel supercomputers.
-The aim is to develop a scalable asynchronous PDE solver.
+My research work includes the performance analysis of numerical methods such as Finite difference and discontinuous-Galerkin and studying the effects of introducing asynchrony to them while performing parallel computations on massively parallel supercomputers.
+The aim is to develop a highly scalable DG-based PDE solver.

-My interest also lies in Pure Mathematics, especially areas related to Topology.
-I worked on a problem related to Topological Combinatorics during my M.Sc., where the objective was to derive the relations between betti numbers of simplicial complexes of graphs and their various kinds of products.

 Apart from research, my other interests include traveling, trekking, and nature photography.
-I have always been fond of nature and its beauty and love to explore new places.
+I am incredibly fond of nature and its beauty and love to explore new places.

 ## Interests
 ---